pharo-project/pharo-potentialEnhancementLogs/DownloadInstructions.md

     1. sudo dpkg --add-architecture i386
     2. sudo apt-get update
   2. sudo aptitude install ia32-libs
 3. Get an image - we only have the VM so far!

+#### 64-bit Systems
+- Worked on Mint, doesn't work in Ubuntu 14.0.4 http://blog.bit-man.guru/2014/09/how-to-run-pharo-30-on-top-of-linux-64.html

 #### Other distributions?